Last Updated on

 Reduced Work-Related Stress and Psychological Distress

-One of the most common benefits of practicing mindfulness in the workplace is the decrease in stress and psychological stress experienced by employees.
+One of the most common benefits of practicing mindfulness in the workplace is the decrease in stress experienced by employees.

-Researchers Grégoire and Lachance (2015) found that call center employees who took part in a brief mindfulness intervention reported decreased stress, anxiety, depression, fatigue, and negative affect, while also experiencing greater satisfaction at work.
+Researchers Grégoire and Lachance (2015) found that employees at call centers who took part in a brief mindfulness intervention reported decreased stress, anxiety, depression, fatigue, and negative affect, while also experiencing greater satisfaction at work.

-A study on mindfulness for public sector employees showed that this group was also able to benefit from the mental health effects of mindfulness.
+A study of public sector employees showed that this group was also able to benefit from the mental health effects of mindfulness.
 These employees reported less stress, reduced psychological distress, and improved social functioning and quality of life (Bartlett, Lovell, Otahal, Sanderson, & Tasmania, 2016).

 Decreasing Turnover and Burnout